 Working the paste towards the center keeps the back of the paste smooth then, when I turn the gumpaste over to roll it out, it will roll smoothly and evenly.
 Refer to Video at 16:02

 Next, I’m going to cut out the six largest petals – if they come out of the cutter easily, it usually means they have cut cleanly.
-However, I’ll check to make sure there is no residue on the sides of the petals then place the cut petals under my cling film/plastic wrap.
+However, I’ll check to make sure there is no residue on the petals’ sides, then place the cut petals under my cling film/plastic wrap.

 I’m not going to work these petals on my hand because I want them slightly more stretched.

-Laying one of the petals on my board and using the end of a fine paintbrush, I roll the petal edge, so it’s stretched and softened.
-Then I pick it up, place it on my hand, and with a ball tool, I slightly indent the center so it will give a lovely petal shape.
+Laying one of the petals on my board and using the end of a fine paintbrush, I roll the petal edge so it’s stretched and softened.
+Then I pick it up, place it in my hand, and with a ball tool, I slightly indent the center so it will give a lovely petal shape.
 Refer to Video at 18:37

-Then I very carefully place it under the cling film/plastic wrap, being careful not to flatten it out again.
+Next, I carefully place it under the cling film/plastic wrap, careful not to flatten it out again.

 I’ll continue preparing the remaining five petals, rolling the edges, and working them with my ball tool.
 However, I will make sure I don’t work the petals too hard, just enough to slightly flute the edges and then give them a nice rose petal shape.

-Now I’m going to take the partially completed rose and the first of my six petals which I’m going to paint with a little glue.
+Now I’m going to take the partially completed rose and the first of my six petals, which I will paint with a little glue.
 Refer to Video at 21:26

 Placing the petal on the rose, making sure I have it the right way around so that the flute is going outwards and the hollow is going around the rose center.

-It would be a good idea if you let the first two layers of petals dry before you add these six petals.
+It would be a good idea to let the first two layers of petals dry before adding these six petals.
 It would make rose much easier to handle, especially if you have never made a sugar flower before.

 I’m adding the petals by overlapping the previous petal.
-Then for the last petal, I lift the edge of the first one and put the edge of the last petal under it adding a little more glue to the edge of the first petal if required.
+For the last petal, I lift the edge of the first one and put the edge of the last petal under it, adding a little more glue to the edge of the first petal if required.

-I’ve finished the rose, and I must make sure the back of it is quite smooth because I’m going to put a calyx on the base.
-If anything is protruding from the base of the rose or it’s not smooth, the calyx won’t fit onto it correctly.
+I’ve finished the rose, and I must make sure its back is quite smooth because I’m going to put a calyx on the base.
+If anything protrudes from the base of the rose or is not smooth, the calyx won’t fit onto it correctly.
 Refer to Video at 24:54

 If you leave the rose to dry for a few hours between adding each layer of petals, you will find that it’s easier to work with and less likely to fall apart.

-Now I’ve made the rose, I need to make the calyx and seed pod to go on the base.
+Now I’ve made the rose; I need to make the calyx and seed pod go on the base.